 - Overnight visitation is allowed Friday and Saturday nights only.

 - No overnight visitation is allowed Sunday-Thursday nights.
 No exceptions.
 A $100 fine per occurrence will apply to both the host and the visitor.
 If a visitor appears to have taken up residence, an additional fine will apply.
+The fine will also apply to giving refuge to a student(s) removed from housing for disciplinary reasons.

 - No overnight visitation is allowed during finals weeks.